amirr0r/amirr0r.github.io/_posts/2021-12-15-oscp-review.md

 Approximately 24 hours after finishing the exam, I received the awaited email telling me I passed the exam from the first attempt!

 ![Awaited email](/assets/img/oscp/review/awaited_email.png)

+> **Note**: The paper certificate should be delivered within 60 days of passing the PWK exam.

 # 🛣️ What's next?